matt-fonto/aws_cdk/main_cloud_services.md

 - You don't need to do anything to scale read/write
 - Managed service: cloud provider manages the infrastructure required for you
   - It's abstracted away from you

+## 3. Database (RDS/DynamoDB)

+- Managed solution for storing database
+- Nobody wants to host their database, we want that abstracted away
+- AWS takes open-source software (MySQL, Postgres) and hosts it (make a managed service out of it), providing ease-of-use
+- DynamoDB: proprietary database.
+Difficult to migrate (vendor lock-in)
+- Postgres: non-proprietary database.
+Easier to migrate

+## 4. FaaS (Function as a Service) (Lambda)

+- Code is pretty much deployed
+- No worries with the environment where the code runs
+- Ideal for APIs, webhooks, automation, lightweight backend logic
+- When running Lambdas we have access to compute (CPU), but no disk

+### 4.1 Concept

+- FaaS allows code to run in response to events without managing servers

+#### What it does

+- Runs function on demand
+- Scales automatically
+- Triggers from HTTP requests, S3 uploads, database changes, etc

+#### What it abstracts

+- Server provisioning and scaling (no EC2 setup)
+- OS management (patching, updating)
+- Concurrency handling
+- Load balancing
+- Idle cost (pay-per-invocation)